Remote learning has failed, and we should admit it

 Remote learning doesn't work

-Distance education has become an integral part of the life we now call the new normal—life since the outbreak of the COVID-19 pandemic.
-It forced millions of students and teachers into online classrooms, and we are currently witnessing the fruits of this educational experiment.
+Remote education has become an integral part of the life we now call the new normal — life since the outbreak of the COVID-19 pandemic.
+It forced millions of students and teachers into online classrooms, to face online education problems and we are currently witnessing the fruits of this educational experiment.

 Remote learning before COVID